Robertine Barry: Career

 Inspired by the success of French journalist Séverine, Barry set her sights on a career as a journalist.

 In 1891, Barry published her first pieces for La Patrie of Montreal under the pen name Françoise.
 The name honored Saint Francis de Sales and indirectly honored Barry's sister Evelyn who had taken holy orders on the feast day of Francis de Sales.

 Barry's first article was on the importance of female education and it challenged the Catholic Church's control over schools.
 The article set off a firestorm.
 Honoré Beaugrand was her editor.

 From 21 September 1891 to 5 March 1900, Barry wrote a weekly column for La Patrie under her pen name.
-Barry was the first hired to work full-time by a Quebec newspaper.
+Barry was the first French-Canadian woman hired to work full-time by a Quebec newspaper.

 During the summer of 1895, Barry vacationed in Halifax and spotted the bell of the Fortress of Louisbourg in a local pharmacy.
 Barry used her column in La Patrie to organize a successful fundraising campaign to buy the bell.
 The bell is currently displayed at the Chateau de Ramezay.

 Barry published Le Journal de Françoise, a bimonthly review from 1902 to 1909.
 The magazine, subtitled "Le Gazette canadienne de la famille", offered a wide variety of features intended primarily for women.
 The magazine also reflected Barry's interest in literature, publishing works of distinguished Quebec writers such as Laure Conan, Juliette Adam, Marie Gérin-Lajoie, Louis Fréchette and Émile Nelligan.
 Many female journalists in Quebec got their first break writing for Le Journal de Françoise.